gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 **State-averaged RASSCF**

 In order to utilize the Perturbative CAP approach, a multi-state excited state calculation must be performed.
 In the RASSCF module, the keyword 'CIROOT' is used to activate state-averaged RASSCF calculations.
-The number of states required for the averaging varies based on the system and the active space.
-Setting the number of states equal to the number of orbitals in the active space is a good starting point.

 .. code-block:: bash